 Under federal law, taxpayer information is confidential.
 This means the IRS cannot share or discuss tax information with a third party unless the taxpayer authorizes them to do so.
 Form 2848 allows a taxpayer to authorize an agent to represent them before the IRS and receive their tax information.

-A taxpayer could decide to use Form 2848 for a number of reasons, but they generally involve either a complicated tax situation or an inability to communicate with the IRS themselves.
+A taxpayer could decide to use the IRS Power of Attorney form for a number of reasons, but they generally involve either a complicated tax situation or an inability to communicate with the IRS themselves.
 Common tax situations include IRS audits, appeals, or large tax debts owed.
 The inability to communicate could stem from the taxpayer’s medical condition.
 However, it should be noted the taxpayer does not need to cite any reason for designating an agent.

-Who can be designated as a representative with Form 2848?
+Who can be designated as a representative with the 2848 form?

 Only certain categories of individuals are eligible to be designated as representatives with a 2848 power of attorney form, as follows: